peteroupc/html3dutil/doc/H3DU.Math.md

 The following are properties of the cross product:<ul>
 <li>The cross product will be a vector that is <i>orthogonal</i> (perpendicular) to both A and B.
 <li>Switching the order of A and B results in a cross product
 vector with the same length but opposite direction.
+(Thus, the cross product is not <i>commutative</i>.)
 <li>If the cross product's <a href="H3DU.Math.md#H3DU.Math.vec3length">length</a> is 0, then A and B are parallel vectors.
 <li>Let there be a triangle formed by point A, point B, and the point (0,0,0) in that order.
 While the cross product of A and B points toward the viewer,